marapuisite/Entertainment/README.md

 different words: "I" and "d", same as "he's" becomes "he" and "s".
 The other case can be "ice-cream" becomes "ice" and "cream".
 Therefore, we came to the decision of using one of our own functions--ispunctuation(c)--to eliminate the case 's and 'd, and '-'.
-This function will call ispunct(c) if c is not the ' and -.
+This function will call ispunct(c) if c is nsecond commit for pull Rot the ' and -.

  For the word-stemming part, two stemming kinds are taken care: words end with -s and with -ly.
 Due to our language skill limitations,